EugeneKisel-sm/SdkTestAutomation/README.md

 }
 ```

-The framework automatically selects the SDK based on the `TEST_SDK` environment variable.
+The framework automatically selects the SDK based on the `SDK_TYPE` environment variable.

 ## 🔧 SDK Adapters